iben12/iben12-multi-arch-build/README.md

   default     default                     running linux/amd64, linux/386
 ```

 As we see, our builders are only able to build for x86 platforms.
-If we compare it to the output on machine with Docker Desktop we see the following:
+If we compare it to the output on a machine with Docker Desktop we see the following:
 ```
 NAME/NODE       DRIVER/ENDPOINT             STATUS  PLATFORMS
 multi-arch *    docker-container